-How close do the great whites come?
+How close do you get to the great whites?

 This depends on luck really - as with all wild animal encounters.
 It's up to the animals to determine how close you can get to them (as close as the cage will allow in this instance).
 The chum attracts the sharks to the vicinity of the boat and then bait is used to draw the hunters closer.
-When I was diving most of the time the sharks swam past us about 2 or 3 metres away, except for the epic shark that swam right into the cage within an arms length of me!
+When I was diving most of the time the sharks swam past us about 2 or 3 metres away, except for the epic shark that swam right into the cage within an arm's length of me!

 Yes, shark cage diving is a safe adventure activity.
 The shark cage-diving industry is regulated and operates according to strict safety standards, under well-enforced laws.

 This statistic from Xplorio Gansbaai illustrates the point:

 "The chance of being killed by a shark is one in 300 million - the chance of being killed by airplane parts falling from the sky is one in 10 million!"